Ecosystem

 For quantitative analysis of ADF’s impact on autonomous system architecture, see the Context-as-Code white paper.

-Stackbilder: Architecture + Scaffold
+Stackbilder: Architecture + Scaffold + Trust

 The 6-mode pipeline (PRODUCT → UX → RISK → ARCHITECT → TDD → SPRINT) produces structured artifacts with cross-referenced IDs.
 After completion, the scaffold engine generates a deployable Cloudflare Workers project.
+On Pro/Team, additional capabilities run alongside the scaffold pipeline:

 Available via:

-- Browser UI at stackbilt.dev (interactive)
+- Browser UI at stackbilder.com (interactive, human users)

-- MCP server at
+- REST API at

 Lightweight Agent Pattern